 Japan is at the top of a lot of lists when it comes to livability.
 The charming culture, high level of safety, and, of course, the mouth-watering food on offer makes it a fantastic place to live.
 But, regardless of the great reasons to move here, people often assume that the cost of living in Japan is high, and therefore decide that living in Japan isn’t for them.

-I know from firsthand experience that the cost of living in Japan is actually cheaper than many other places!
+I know from firsthand experience that Japan might not be one of the cheapest places to travel to, or the cheapest places to live in, but the cost of living in Japan is actually cheaper than many other places we’ve been to!

 Living in Japan means weekends spent hitting up the many magical towns and cities, devouring tasty sushi in local bars, and delving into the amazing natural scenery.
 If you’re looking for a new adventure and a place to call home for a while, this might just be the place for you.